Levels of Nursing Degrees

 - Projected employment growth (2018–2028)1: 9%

 LPN or LVN

-Licensed Practical Nurses (LPNs), sometimes known as Licensed Vocational Nurses (LVNs) in states like Texas and California, are responsible for a variety of patient duties.
+Licensed Practical Nurses (LPNs), sometimes known as Licensed Vocational Nurses (LVNs) in Texas and California, are responsible for a variety of patient duties.
 They communicate with patients, monitor patient health, and administer basic care.